-Also known as Lʻahi, this volcanic tuff cone attracts visitors eager to to the summit, which affords views of a picturesque shoreline, historic military bunkers and a large navigational lighthouse.
+Also known as Lʻahi, this volcanic tuff cone attracts visitors eager to hike the historic trail to the summit, which affords views of picturesque shoreline, historic military bunkers, and a large navigational lighthouse.
 During the winter season, visitors can also catch a glimpse of humpback whales passing through the area for their annual migration.

-is a very steep and strenuous climb, which should only be hiked by those physically fit enough to withstand the rigors of the environment.
-Also, while guests can spend all day at Diamond Head, no one is allowed in the park after 6pm.
+Visitors should know that the summit trail is a very steep and strenuous climb, which should only be hiked by those physically fit enough to withstand the rigors of the environment.
+Also, while guests can spend all day at Diamond Head, no one is allowed in the park after 6 pm.